 If you feel that you have been wrongfully terminated or need legal guidance to understand your agreement, consult an employment attorney.
 Employment lawyers help you identify potential claims you might have against your employer.
 These claims could make you eligible to file a lawsuit.
 Employment lawyers can also assist in negotiating your severance package to receive more benefits and greater compensation.

 Seek a Fair Severance Agreement Today

-If you are seeking legal guidance to ensure that your severance agreement is advantageous for you, the Law Office of Christopher Q. Davis, located in New York City, can assist you.
+If you are seeking legal guidance to ensure that your severance agreement is advantageous for you, the Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.